cofenberg/unrimp/Example/Source/ExampleProjectCompiler/Readme.txt

 == Preprocessor Definitions ==
 Other
 - "UNICODE":		   Enable Microsoft Windows command line Unicode support
-- "SHARED_LIBRARIES":  Use renderers via shared libraries, if this is not defined, the renderers are statically linked
+- "SHARED_LIBRARIES":  Use RHIs via shared libraries, if this is not defined, the RHIs are statically linked
-- Do also have a look into the renderer header file for renderer backend preprocessor definitions
+- Do also have a look into the RHI header file for RHI implementation preprocessor definitions